effekt-lang/effekt/examples/tour/captures.effekt.md

 # Captures

-Functions are second-class in Effekt, but for a good reason.
-Functions closing over capabilities must not be returned, otherwise it can not be guaranteed that these capabilities are still in scope.
+[Computations](/tour/computation), such as functions and objects, are second-class _by default_ in Effekt, but for a good reason.
-Thus, we have to keep track of these captures and ensure they are in scope upon invoking.
+Since computations can capture capabilities, they can only be used where those capabilities remain in scope.
+For statically preventing capabilities from escaping their valid scope, Effekt tracks captured capabilities on the type level and verifies they're still in scope upon usage.
+We call this mechanism _boxing_ and will discuss in greater details in the next [section](/tour/captures#boxing).

 Consider the following example where `divide` is being passed an explicit capability: